krzysztof-sikorski/quintolin/legacy/README.md

 ## Version 3

 The third version, re-implemented for a different infrastructure by Troy Goode (known in-game as Ecce).
-Uses JavaScript/TypeScript and MongoDB.
+Uses NodeJS and MongoDB.

 - [Original implementation](v3-original)
 - [fork by nlndz](v3-fork-nlndz) (outdated copy of original)